taskforcesh/bullmq/docs/gitbook/patterns/process-step-jobs.md

 Another use case is to add flows at runtime and then wait for the children to complete.

 For example, we can add children dynamically in the processor function of a worker.
-This could be handled in this way:
+This can be handled in this way:

 ```typescript
 import { FlowProducer, WaitingChildrenError, Worker } from 'bullmq';